Predator (album)

 Predator is the eleventh studio album by German heavy metal band Accept, released in 1996.
 It was produced by Michael Wagener and recorded at 16th Ave.
 Sound Studios, Nashville, Tennessee.
-Predator was Accept's last album before their hiatus from 1997, and their last recording with singer Udo Dirkschneider.

-Drums and percussion, except on "Primitive", and additional percussion on "Predator" were played by Michael Cartellone from Damn Yankees and Lynyrd Skynyrd.
+Predator was Accept's last album before their hiatus from 1997, their last recording with singer Udo Dirkschneider and their only recording with drummer Michael Cartellone from Damn Yankees and Lynyrd Skynyrd.